CAT-SAM: Conditional Tuning for Few-Shot Adaptation of Segment Anything Model: Related Work

 \textbf{SAM for Downstream Tasks.} The release of SAM has spurred several subsequent studies.
-Some concentrate on expanding semantic recognition capabilities~\cite{yang2023recognize, wang2023sam, li2023semantic, FoodSAM, zhang2023personalize}, while others aim to create more lightweight SAM variants~\cite{zhao2023fast, zhang2023faster} for faster computations.
-Several studies explore SAM's adaptation in underperforming downstream scenarios, primarily by directly fine-tuning SAM's mask decoder~\cite{Chen_2023_ICCV, zhang2023customized, cheng2023sam}, which can severely degrade SAM's zero-shot capabilities.
-The recent HQ-SAM~\cite{ke2023segment} introduces a novel approach by freezing the entire pre-trained SAM and only prompt-tuning the mask decoder.
-It also introduces a new mask head, enabling to generation of the original SAM mask and adaptive mask simultaneously.
-Building upon HQ-SAM, our CAT-SAM proposes conditional joint tuning, facilitating synergistic tuning for both the image encoder and mask decoder, thereby enhancing adaptation in a data- and parameter-efficient manner.
+Some concentrate on expanding semantic recognition capabilities~\cite{yang2023recognize, wang2023sam, li2023semantic, FoodSAM, zhang2023personalize}, while others aim to create more lightweight SAM variants~\cite{zhao2023fast, zhang2023faster,xiong2023efficientsam} for faster computations.
+Several studies explore SAM's adaptation in underperforming downstream scenarios, primarily by directly fine-tuning SAM's mask decoder~\cite{Chen_2023_ICCV, zhang2023customized,cheng2023sam,wu2023medical,song2024simada,ma2024segment}, which can severely degrade SAM's zero-shot capabilities.
+The recent HQ-SAM~\cite{ke2023segment} freezes the entire pre-trained SAM and prompt-tunes the mask decoder with a new mask head for adaptive mask prediction.
+However, these adaptation studies rely on large target datasets with a considerable number of annotated images, which are often costly to collect.
+In contrast, our CAT-SAM achieves superior adaptation with only few-shot target samples, significantly reducing adaptation costs and expanding the applicability of SAM as a visual foundation model.